May 6, 2015

-The Layer Height is exactly that – the height of each individual layer of plastic that will be printed.
-Most FFF style 3D printers offer layer heights between .1mm - .4mm.
-Don’t know what height you should print at?
+The Layer Thickness is exactly that – the thickness of each individual layer of plastic that will be printed.
+Most FFF style 3D printers offer layer thicknesses between .1mm - .4mm.
+If you don’t know what height you should print at?
 This picture shows the difference between various layer heights:

 It’s difficult to see layer lines at .1mm whereas the layer lines are plainly visible at .35mm.
 With these frogs, the .35mm frog took approximately 40 minutes to print.
 The .1mm frog took 3.5 hours.
 The first thing you need to decide is what surface quality do you want.
 If you want a high quality, smooth finish, you will need to print small layer heights.
 If surface finish isn’t important and you want to print quickly, larger layer heights work great.